Negar86/Project1/README.md

 ![Espinas-Palace-Hotel-Tehran-20](https://github.com/Negar86/Project1/assets/160590005/97111bc7-13ee-43ca-9e0f-b7e619b4d470)

-## Price and Rating Analysis for Hotels in iran
+## Price and Rating Analysis for Hotels in Iran

 ### Introduction:
 The goal of this project is to collect data about hotels in iran through web scraping then perform analyses based on the acquired information,enabling us to gain valuable insights into consumer trends and preferences across different geographical locations.